Xalil404/Radical_Rides/README.md

 ### Admin User Product Management - Edit & Delete Products

-When an admin user is logged into the website, visible only to them, on the all products and product details page, they will see an "Edit product" and "Delete product" buttons next each listed product on the website.
+When an admin user is logged into the website, visible only to them, on the all products page and product details page, they will see an "Edit product" and "Delete product" buttons next to each listed product on the website.
+These buttons are only visible to users with admin credentials, for everyone else, these buttons are hidden and not visible.

 <img src="https://res.cloudinary.com/dugcwv1mf/image/upload/v1701008986/Project%204/Screenshot_2023-11-26_at_2.29.08_PM_fret1g.png" width="auto" height="auto" alt="Radical Rides admin user rights">
 <img src="https://res.cloudinary.com/dugcwv1mf/image/upload/v1701008999/Project%204/Screenshot_2023-11-26_at_2.29.26_PM_p3dazk.png" width="auto" height="auto" alt="Radical Rides admin user rights">